NREL/OpenStudio-user-documentation/docs/measures/Measure-Writing-Guide.md

 ```

 ### 3.3.
 Arguments
 Inside this method, you describe which, if any, input parameters the user should be able to change before running the measure.
-In the example "Add insulation to the roof", you might want the user to specify the thickness of the insulation along with the R-value per inch of thickness.
+In the example "Add insulation to the roof," you might want the user to specify the thickness of the insulation along with the R-value per inch of thickness.
 When a measure has input parameters that the user can edit, the user can change the input values to perform a parametric analysis to answer "what-if" questions and find the best option.

 The arguments section opens and closes as follows: